farazzhh/Sidebar-Menubar/README.md

 # Sidebar-Menubar

+build project with HTML SASS JS dont forget to active watch Sass 🤓

-sidebar-menuabar with toggle properties
+sidebar-menuabar with toggle properties (Expand & hide)

-change body content without page rafreshing or sidebar refreshing
+change and Load content of Container without page or sidebar refreshing with Jquery